For Your Car

 Coaxial or Component

 Sensitivity is also known as the efficiency of a speaker.
-With a car speaker installation, this rating tells you how efficiently the speaker uses the power from the receiver.
+The rating tells you how efficiently the speaker uses the power from the receiver.
 This spec is vital if you are sticking with the factory receiver, as most factory stereo receivers are not high-powered.
 It would be best if you got sensitive speakers, or your audio may be too quiet, even at maximum volume.

 If you upgrade your car receiver, sensitive speakers won’t be as significant.
 However, there is typically no drawback in getting the most efficient car speakers that you can find.